uetcis/PerfectSlackAPIClient/README.md

 # Setup
 In order to send a message to your Slack-Channel, you have to generate a `Webhook URL` for your Slack-Workspace.
-Checkout the Slack API [Hello world example](https://api.slack.com/tutorials/slack-apps-hello-world).
+Check out the Slack API [Hello world example](https://api.slack.com/tutorials/slack-apps-hello-world).
 After you successfully generated a Slack Webhook URL you can configure the `PerfectSlackAPIClient`.

 ```swift
 // Configure the Webhook URL